Mom-shaming and babywearing

 Mom-shaming and forward-facing

-We here at Najell believe that parents know their children the best and are able to decide what is best for their child.
+We here at Najell believe that parents know their children the best and are able to decide what is best for them.
 If your baby is irritated and unhappy in the baby carrier, you might want to change position and make sure the baby is comfortable in the baby carrier.
 If your child is happy, you are probably doing it the right way.

 Mom-shaming and the right carrying position